Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 \subsection{Main result}

-Having introduced all the necessary notations, we can state rigorously our main result, which is proved in Section \ref{sect_traj}. \begin{theorem} There exists a generic set $\Gg\subset \Cc^1_\Gc$ of admissible vector fields such that, for any $f\in\Gg$ and for any solution $x(\cdot)$ of $\dot x(t)=f(x(t))$ in any open time interval $J$, the synchrony pattern $\bowtie_{x,J}$ is balanced. \end{theorem} This result means that, for a generic admissible ODE, the only possible symmetries of a solution $x(\cdot)$ are the ones required by the symmetries of the network and its types.
-Notice that these symmetries are not just the ones of the graph, as already noticed above, see \cite{GNS}.
-Also notice that it is always possible that $\bowtie_{x(t)}$ is not balanced for a specific time $t$, but this cannot persist: $\bowtie_{x,J}$ is balanced as soon as $J$ is open.
-In this sense, the above result extends \cite[Theorem 4.3]{GST} and \cite[Theorem 6.5]{SGP}: a coloring is balanced if and only if its synchrony space is invariant for the ODE \eqref{ode} for \underline{one} generic map $f\in\Cc^1_\Gc$.
+Having introduced all the necessary notations, we can state rigorously our main result, which is proved in Section \ref{sect_traj}. \begin{theorem} For any $k\geq 1$, there exists a generic set $\Gg\subset \Cc^k_\Gc$ of admissible vector fields such that, for any $f\in\Gg$ and for any solution $x(\cdot)$ of $\dot x(t)=f(x(t))$ in any open time interval $J$, the synchrony pattern $\bowtie_{x,J}$ is balanced. \end{theorem} This result means that, for a generic admissible ODE, the only possible synchrony of a solution $x(\cdot)$ are those dictated by the structural constraints of the network and its types.
+Balanced synchrony can simply correspond to the invariance of the graph under the permutation of its cells.
+However, more subtle types of balanced synchrony exist, as already noted above, see \cite{GNS,GS_vs,GS2}.
+Also note that it is always possible that $\bowtie_{x(t)}$ is not balanced for a specific time $t$, but this cannot persist: $\bowtie_{x,J}$ is balanced as soon as $J$ is open.
+In this sense, the above result extends \cite[Theorem 4.3]{GST} and \cite[Theorem 6.5]{SGP}: a coloring is balanced if and only if its synchrony space is invariant for the ODE \eqref{ode} for \underline{one} generic map $f\in\Cc^k_\Gc$.
 In the literature, this kind of results is often restricted to specific solutions as equilibria or periodic orbits.
-Finally, notice that Theorem \ref{th_main} concerns all the solutions, even the ones that are blowing-up in finite time.
+Finally, note that Theorem \ref{th_main} concerns all the solutions, even the ones that are blowing-up in finite time.